cloudmesh-community/hid-sp18-710/paper/paper.md

-real time updates is needed to perform data analytics, NoSQL is the solution for applications that receives large volume of data in a real time and where data insights are generated using real time data that was fed [@datastax].
+real time updates is needed to perform data analytics, NoSQL is the solution for applications that receives large volume of data in a real time and where data insights are generated using real time data that was fed [@hid-sp18-710-datastax].
 NoSQL is the best fit where the enterprise does not require complex messaging features for publishing/subscribing.
 NoSQL comes handy where data structure is not restricted by schema(schema less design).
-Many NoSQL database compromises consistency over availability and data partition [@volt].
+Many NoSQL database compromises consistency over availability and data partition [@hid-sp18-710-volt].

 ## How to handle Relational Data in NoSQL

-NoSQL database in general can not perform joins between data structures and hence the schema has to be designed in such a way so that it can support joins [@vish].
+NoSQL database in general can not perform joins between data structures and hence the schema has to be designed in such a way so that it can support joins [@hid-sp18-710-vish].
 Below are the key things that needs to be considered to handle relational data in a NoSQL.

-:o: markdown error

 Avoid Sub Queries - Instead of using complex sub queries or nested joins to retrieve
     the data, break into multiple queries.
 NoSQL performances are very